 A dual-band AX3000 system like the Eero 6 Plus can theoretically reach a combined maximum data throughput of 3,000Mbps.
-WPA3 encryption, orthogonal frequency division multiple access (OFDMA) data transfers, MU-MIMO simultaneous data streaming, and direct-to-client signal beamforming are all supported.
+It supports it all — direct-to-client signal beamforming, MU-MIMO simultaneous data streaming, orthogonal frequency division multiple access (OFDMA) data transfers, and WPA3 encryption.
 The previous Eero Pro 6 and Eero 6 don’t have support for 160MHz channel transmissions, while this system does.

 It has 512MB of RAM and 4GB of flash memory in each Eero 6 Plus node.
-When used in conjunction with other smart home devices like cameras, lights, smart plugs, and thermostats, the Eero 6 Plus makes use of a Zigbee radio to establish a connection.
+You can use the Eero 6 Plus with Zigbee radio to connect with the lights, cameras, smart plugs, and thermostats for a smart home experience.
 In addition, it has a Bluetooth radio and can control some Thread-compatible devices, and it is compatible with Amazon Alexa voice commands and routines.

 In contrast to the Asus ZenWiFi XT8 and TP-Link Deco W7200 systems, the Eero 6 Plus does not have the complementary parental control and anti-malware software.
 A monthly or yearly subscription is required instead.

 If you’re looking for parental controls that allow you to create user profiles and prevent access to adult-oriented websites at a reasonable fee, the Eero Secure plan is a good option.
 It also has an ad blocker and security assessments that keep you from visiting dangerous websites.

 How To Choose The Best Router For Yourself?